avisochek/tree_trimming_visualization/README.md

 ###Map:
 Issues are plotted as points on a map, with one map for Issues in the earlier half of the year and another map for issues in the second half.
 Issues are represented by opaque green circles, so that the Second Map --representing issues reported in the second half of the year-- appears more dense and solid.

-This reinforces the trend that more issues are reported during the second half of the year.
+The map was chosen because it allows the viewer to see where the tree trimming issues are coming from, while reinforcing the trend that more issues are reported during the second half of the year.

-The second chart has a gray background, which helps the user to associate it with the chart above, where the second half of each year is covered by a grey rectangle.
+The maps also serve as a legend, since the second chart has a gray background, which helps the user to associate it with the chart above, where the second half of each year is covered by a grey rectangle.

-The map also reinforces that the data is local to New Haven, Connecticut.
+The use of the map also reinforces that the data is local to New Haven, Connecticut.

 #Feedback